Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * OK if every validation reports success or an informational result.
 * WARN if a validation reports a warning, or reports a failure and `--fail-severity` is at its default.
+* WARN if a validation run did not finish within `--timeout`.
+It is killed before it prints anything, so there is nothing to report but the timeout itself.
 * CRIT only if `--fail-severity=crit` is set and a validation reports a failure.
-* UNKNOWN if LibreNMS refuses to run the validation as the configured `--user`, if its PHP dependencies are missing, if `--path` does not hold a LibreNMS installation, or if the validation produced no report at all.
+* UNKNOWN if LibreNMS cannot validate the installation at all: it refuses to run as the configured `--user`, its PHP dependencies are missing, its configuration file is broken or does not name the installation directory, `--path` does not hold a LibreNMS installation, or the validation produced no report.
 The exit code of the validation cannot tell these apart from an ordinary finding, so the state comes from the report rather than from the exit code.
 * UNKNOWN if a validation reports a status this check has no meaning for.
 The summary counts those results separately, so an UNKNOWN never appears next to a line claiming nothing was found.
 This is what a LibreNMS release that introduced a new status looks like; update the check.
 * OK if none of the groups named with `--group` was run.
 A group that is legitimately absent on a given host looks exactly like a typo in `--group`, so this stays quiet by default.
 Set `--no-match-severity=warn` or `--no-match-severity=unknown` on hosts where a missing group means the check is misconfigured.
 * Always OK if `--always-ok` is set.